Is there chatter around your office about weight loss goals and couch-to-5k training programs?

 Get started on your workplace wellness program

-If you’ve been thinking about offering a wellness program, but don’t know where to begin, you can start small.
+If you’ve been thinking about offering a wellness program, but don’t know where to begin, one tips is to start small.

 Encourage employees to take walking and stretching breaks.
 Bring in an instructor for an office yoga session.
 Replace the Monday morning doughnuts with fruit.
 Offer flu shots.